pywugate/PipelineInterface/README.md

 ## Step1: Convert OMETIFF to TIFF
 Use BioFormats tools to read and save as uint16 tiff files.

-Different colour channels and different planes will be seperated and saved.
+Different colour channels and different planes will be separated and saved.